maddieemihle/CryptoClustering/README.md

 ## Project Setup
 ### How to Run the Project
 1. Clone the repository
-   - git clone <repository-url>
-   - cd <repository-folder>
-2. Instal the required Python libraries
+2. Install the required Python libraries
 3. Open the Jupyter Notebook

 ### Project Structure